Kurento/kurento/static/kms_development_guide.md

   ffmpeg
 ```

-Optionally, install the debugging symbols:
+Optionally, install the debugging symbols if you will be using a debugger to troubleshoot bugs in KMS:

 ```
 apt-get install --no-install-recommends \